Posted on 8 May 2025

 Reviewed By : Enerpize Team

-Various inventory management methods may be used to properly manage a business's inventory, such as ABC analysis, the perpetual inventory system, FIFO and LIFO accounting, and the Average merchandise inventory methods.
+Effective inventory management is crucial for business success, requiring a balance between overstocking and understocking.
+Various inventory management methods may be used to properly manage a business's inventory, such as ABC analysis, the perpetual inventory system, FIFO and LIFO accounting, and the average inventory methods.
 Each of them is useful, but which one to choose depends on the specific demands of each business.
+In the following lines, we will list everything you need to know about average inventory so you can determine whether it is suitable for your business.

 The average inventory is calculated using the following formula: